software-allies/cap-storage-aws/README.md

 ```

 ## **HTML elements**
-If you want upload image, you should use the <photo-upload><photo-upload> tag.
-This tag provide an html that include a button to select your image, a preview section of the image that you want to upload, a progress bar and a button to upload the image.
+If you want upload image, you should use the <photo-upload> tag.
+This tag provide an html that include a button to select your image, a preview section of the image that you want to upload, a progress bar, and a button to upload the image.

-But if you want you see your image like a list you could use the tag <image-list></image-list>
+But if you want you see your image like a list you could use the tag <image-list>

 **Example of implementation**
 ```